goat-community/goat-docs/docs/map/layer_style/attribute_based_styling.md

    </div>

   </TabItem>
   <TabItem value="stroke color" label="Stroke Color"> Stroke Color by default is one single color.
-Apply attribute based styling to apply a color scale to the layer stroke.
+Apply attribute-based styling to apply a color scale to the layer stroke.
-    For attribute based Stroke Color select a Field from the selected <code>Layer</code>.
+    For attribute-based Stroke Color select a Field from the selected <code>Layer</code>.
     GOAT applies a random color palette to your results.

    <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>